 Lump charcoal can be excellent for grilling for several inherent properties.
 It lights up very quickly, owing to its high carbon content.
 This makes it an easier fuel to start than wood or briquettes.
 With the best lump charcoal, you can get a fire started in your pit in a matter of minutes.

-Lump charcoal also makes it a lot easier for you to precisely control the cooking temperature.
-Due to its high reactivity with oxygen, simply controlling the air intake on your grill can allow you to control the cooking temperature.
+Lump charcoal also makes it much easier to precisely control the cooking temperature.
+Due to its high reactivity with oxygen, simply controlling the air intake on your grill can allow you to do so.
 If you are looking for a quick and hard sear with roaring heat, lump charcoal can help you get there easily.
 If you are looking to cook something low and slow, adjusting the airflow can let you set lower temperatures.
 This is what makes lump charcoal so versatile.

 Finding the Best Lump Charcoal